awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

    1. Include the Amazon Resource Name \(ARN\) that identifies the Amazon S3 bucket and objects in the bucket\.
 The ARN format for accessing Amazon S3 is: `arn:aws:s3:::your-s3-bucket/*`

-   For more information on creating an IAM policy for Amazon RDS for PostgreSQL, see [Creating and Using an IAM Policy for IAM Database Access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)\.
-See also [Tutorial: Create and Attach Your First Customer Managed Policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_managed-policies.html) in the *IAM User Guide*\.
+   For more information on creating an IAM policy for Amazon RDS for PostgreSQL, see [Creating and using an IAM policy for IAM database access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)\.
+See also [Tutorial: Create and attach your first customer managed policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_managed-policies.html) in the *IAM User Guide*\.

    The following AWS CLI command creates an IAM policy named `rds-s3-export-policy` with these options\.
 It grants access to a bucket named `your-s3-bucket`\.
 **Warning**
 We recommend that you set up your database within a private VPC that has endpoint policies configured for accessing specific buckets\.
-For more information, see [ Using Endpoint Policies for Amazon S3](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html#vpc-endpoints-policies-s3) in the Amazon VPC User Guide\.
+For more information, see [ Using endpoint policies for Amazon S3](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html#vpc-endpoints-policies-s3) in the Amazon VPC User Guide\.
 We strongly recommend that you do not create a policy with all\-resource access\.
 This access can pose a threat for data security\.
 If you create a policy that gives `S3:PutObject` access to all resources using `"Resource":"*"`, then a user with export privileges can export data to all buckets in your account\.
 In addition, the user can export data to *any publicly writable bucket within your AWS Region*\.

    After you create the policy, note the Amazon Resource Name \(ARN\) of the policy\.
 You need the ARN for a subsequent step when you attach the policy to an IAM role\.